MahsaShokouhi/Future_Sales_Prediction/README.md

 2015-10-03 |	33 |	25 |	7460 |	299.0 |	55 |	0.0 |	1.0

 ## Exploratory Data Analysis
-Since the goal is to predict monthly sales, the daily records were aggregated to obtain total monthly sales of each product at each store.
+Since the goal is to predict monthly sales, the daily records were aggregated to obtain total monthly sales of each product at each store: total_monthly_sale (target variable).

-To assess autocorrelation in the monthly sales, 12 lags (months) were used and the correlation between sales in a given month and the following 12 months were estimated.
-The following figure shows that these correlations decrease with number of lags, with strongest correlation seen with 1-month lag.
+To assess autocorrelation of the target variable, 12 lags (months) were used and the correlation between total sales of each product sold at each store in a given month and the following 12 months were estimated.
+The following figure shows that this correlation decreases over longer periods, with strongest correlation seen with 1-month lag.

 ![Figure1](/images/fig1.png)